i-like-robots/react-tag-autocomplete/readme.md

 ## Installation

 This is a [Node.js] module available through the [npm] registry.
-Node 16 and React 18 or above is required.
+Node 16 and React 18 or above are required.

 Installation is done using the [npm install] command: